 Illinois Seat Belt and Car Seat Laws

-Illinois Back Seat Seat Belt Law
+Illinois Back Seat Belt Law

-Illinois enacted a new back seat seat belt law in 2019 that requires all passengers 8 years of age or older to wear a safety belt while riding in the back seat of any vehicle.
+Illinois enacted a new back seat belt law in 2019 that requires all passengers 8 years of age or older to wear a safety belt while riding in the back seat of any vehicle.

 The law is meant to protect everyone involved, reducing injury and death risks for both drivers and passengers alike.